1 Corinthians Chapter Seven

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-Now for the matters you wrote about: It is good for a man not to marry.
+Now to deal with the questions you wrote about: "Is it good for a man to keep away from women?"

 The first six chapters of this letter dealt with some things that were going on in the local church but now the focus shifts to answering questions that they had about biblical marriage.
 When Paul speaks of marriage, here, he is in fact talking of a sexual relationship between a man and a woman as that was only allowed in the marriage relationship.
 Paul says it is good for a man to stay single but, as we shall see, there is more to it than that.

-But since there is so much immorality, each man should have his own wife, and each woman her own husband.
-The husband should fulfill his marital duty to his wife, and likewise the wife to her husband.
+Well, because of the danger of sexual immorality, let each man have his own wife and each woman her own husband.
+The husband should give his wife what she is entitled to in the marriage relationship, and the wife should do the same for her husband.

 We must remember that Corinth was like the "sin city" of the day and, in fact, sex had become a religion there.
 In light of this temptation that was all around them, Paul said that men and women should be joined together in a marriage relationship.
 The sexual relationship was appropriate in the overall marriage relationship and men as well as women should be fulfilling those needs in their marriage.